-Pursuant to Section 32-205(a)(2) of the Zoning and Land Development Code, Planning and Zoning Board consideration and recommendation is required prior to City Commission approval of Major Development applications in the Central RAC District when requesting more than the permitted density City commission action is required for redevelopment area modifications (RAMs).
-The proposal is requesting redevelopment area modifications, and more than the base density permitted, thus, action by the Planning and Zoning Board and the City Commission is required.
+Pursuant to Section 32-205(a)(2) of the Zoning and Land Development Code, City Commission approval of Major Development applications in the Central RAC District is required when requesting more than the permitted density or redevelopment area modifications (RAMs).
+The proposal is for more than the base density permitted and requires redevelopment area modifications, thus, action by the City Commission is required.